Assessor

 The Assessor’s office is operating during normal business hours.
 Staff may be working in the field, or remotely, so it is important for callers to leave messages.
 Walk-ins are welcome, but appointments are encouraged due to the nature of our work.

-To discuss your eligibility or schedule your appointment, contact the Assessor’s office at (860)663-1765 Ext 506 or by email Assessor@townofkillingworth.com.
+If you have any questions, please contact the Assessor’s office by phone at (860)663-1765 Ext 506 or by email or by email Assessor@townofkillingworth.com.

 Frequently Asked Questions